portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.4_en.md

 + After you have obtained the SSL certificate, rename the certificate to **portsip.crt**
 + On Linux, copy the **portsip.crt** and **portsip.key** to */var/lib/portsip/certificates/* to replace the existing **portsip.crt** and **portsip.key**
 + On Windows copy the **portsip.crt** and **portsip.key** to below path: *C:\ProgramData\PortSIP\certificates*\ to replace the existing **portsip.crt** and **portsip.key**
-+ Restart the PBX, for Linux, perform "**sudo docker restart portsip-pbx**", for Windows, just restart the Windows server.
++ Restart the PBX: for Linux, perform "**sudo docker restart portsip-pbx**", for Windows, just restart the Windows server.
 + Now you can sign in PortSIP PBX Management Console by URL https://mypbx.com:8887

 Note: You may also obtain SSL certificate from [Let’s Encrypt](https://letsencrypt.org/) for free.